-It is important that school record incidents across the whole spectrum of sexual violence, sexual harassment, and harmful sexualised behaviours so that they can understand the scale of the problem in their own school and make appropriate plans to reduce it.
+It is important that school/colleges record incidents across the whole spectrum of sexual violence, sexual harassment, and harmful sexualised behaviours so that they can understand the scale of the problem in their own school/colleges and make appropriate plans to reduce it.
 For more guidance go to:

-Sexual violence and sexual harassment between children in school/colleges and colleges (publishing.service.gov.uk) - from September 2021
+Sexual violence and sexual harassment between children in school/colleges and colleges (publishing.service.qov.uk) - from September 2021

 All such incidents should be immediately reported to the Designated Safeguarding Lead (DSL) or equivalent and managed in line with your setting's child protection policies.
-Victims of harm should be supported by the school's pastoral system.
+Victims of harm should be supported by the school/college's pastoral system.
 It is important that all staff new or otherwise, have input on these matters at least annually.

-A bespoke helpline for children and young people who've experienced abuse at school/college, and for worried adults and professionals that need support and guidance.
-If you are concerned about something, you can contact the NSPCC helpline Report Abuse in Education on o800 136 663 or email help@nspcc.org.uk
+A bespoke helpline for children and young people who've experienced abuse at school, and for worried adults and professionals that need support and guidance.
+If you are concerned about something, you can contact the NSPCC helpline Report Abuse in Education on o800 136 663 or email <a href="https://helpline.nep/helpl